 It is also important to document data capture and storage formats as well as software used and their versions.
 See the Data Documentation and Metadata section of the Toolkit for more information.

-The ETH-Bibliothek (Swiss Federal Institute of Technology) provides some advice for packaging data into archives in their factsheet Recommendations for uploading data:
+The ETH-Bibliothek (Swiss Federal Institute of Technology) provides some advice for packaging data into archives in their factsheet Recommendations for uploading data (no longer available online):

 Packaged files can be used for archiving large collections of heterogenous datasets with some provisos: